igoracportela/bookstore/README.md

 - Book’s stock can’t be negative.
 - There are no more restrictions.

-## Unit tests
+## Tests
-...
-Unit test was created
+Models and Controllers tests created